|

 by cutting the serie among the even and the odd, i.e.

-From here, we have and the said relation _ This kind of easy but characteristic is found in all relations of this section.
+From here, we have This kind of easy but characteristic is found in all relations of this section.
 We mess around with the serie, or we go back to the integrals (or a mixture of the two).
 It's often easier than for the BBP formulae strictly speaking because the cconsidered integral is always between 0 and 1 (in it's usual form)

 9.4 Kölbig's